aws-solutions-library-samples/guidance-for-game-analytics-pipeline-on-aws/docs/getting-started.md

 ```bash
 cp ./infrastructure/config.yaml.TEMPLATE ./infrastructure/config.yaml
 ```
 Open the `./infrastructure/config.yaml` file for editing.
-Configure the parameters for the pipeline according to the options available in [Customizations](customizations.md).
+Configure the parameters for the pipeline according to the options available in the [Config Reference](./references/config-reference.md).

 ## Deployment